-A: Yes, they are exempt from the prohibition against transfer.
-However, if the gun qualifies as an assault weapon it must be registered.
+A: Yes, they are exempt from the prohibition against large-capacity magazines and transfer.
+However, if the gun gualifies as an assault weapon it must be registered.

 Any magazine or gun manufactured more than 50 years ago qualifies as an antique.